nickybrint/scripts-and-math/Chaotic_Pendulum/README.md

 # Chaotic_Pendulum
 Simulations of a few sometimes chaotic pendulum-based scenarios.
+Uses Tkinter (GUI library).
 These are pretty stable, but eventually either converge or diverge due to rounding errors.
 (There is a thing called the Runge-Kutta method (basically a complicated formula), which greatly reduces the rounding errors.
 I might implement it in the future.)